AlvaroRodriguezDelRio/ESAME_ggplot/README.md

-Material for Mbioindi data visualization seminar.
+Material for Mbioindi data visualization course.

 # Library installation and loading